apmckinlay/suneido.js-vagrant/README.md

     1. If you're never run `vagrant up` for a Vagrant virtual machine using Ubuntu 14.04, downloads a whole VM Ubuntu 14.04 virtual machine, which takes a while
     2. Starts the virtual machine
-    3. Downloads the Java 8 SDK, git, and ant, which also takes a while
+    3. Downloads the Java 8 SDK, git, ant, node.js, and Typescript, which also takes a while
     4. Clones jSundeido from the GitHub repository
     5. Builds jSuneido
     6. Clones suneido.js from the GitHub repository
+    7. Compiles the typescript files
     7. Prepares start-up scripts to run the suneido.js server on boot and shut it down when the system is shut down
     8. Starts the suneido.js server